Co-Insurance Effect - Explained

 The co-insurance effect takes place when risk is spread between two or more parties when two insurance companies share risks, it is coinsurance.
 The coinsurance effect is an economic theory that stipulates that when two companies are merged in a merger and acquisitions (M&A), the risks of the combined entities will be less than the risks that each entity would have accrued when independently constituted.
 The coinsurance effect is a theory that maintains that mergers and acquisitions reduce the cost of debt of the merged entities, given that the assets and liabilities owned by the combined entities will be shared, thereby reducing risks.

-A Little More on What is the Co-insurance Effect
+Why is the Co-insurance Effect Important?

 The coinsurance effect is often used in the insurance market to describe a decrease in the level of risk accrued by insurance companies when the risks are shared or spread between two parties.
 Usually, when two companies engage in mergers and acquisitions, there is an increased diversification of assets and a decrease in the risks accrued by the entities.
 Since the merged entities now operate on an expanded level, the risk of default of loans of an increase in debt is minimized.
 The combination of assets of the combined entities increase their financial strength and reduce their risk.